-Blood pressure and pulse will be measured at the outset of each treatment session, then once every 15 minutes for the first 3 hours, and then every 30 minutes for the next 3 hours.
-If at any time the blood pressure exceeds 180 systolic or 110 diastolic or the pulse exceeds 130, measurements will then be taken every 5 minutes until the values fall below these levels.
+Blood pressure and pulse will be measured at the outset of each treatment session, then once every 15 minutes for the first 4 hours, and then every 30 minutes for the next 2 hours.
+If at any time the blood pressure exceeds 160 systolic or 110 diastolic or the pulse exceeds 110, measurements will then be taken every 5 minutes until the values fall below these levels.
 During this time the physician/ therapist will continually evaluate the patient for increasing blood pressure and signs or symptoms of a developing hypertensive or other cardiovascular emergency.
-The physician/therapist will make a clinical judgement about whether additional monitoring or treatment is required.
+If needed, additional care will also be provided by the board-certified emergency room physician and licensed emergency room nurse who will be on standby in the next room.
+The physician-therapist will make a clinical judgment about whether additional monitoring or treatment is required.
+If a patient exhibits systolic BP > 220 or diastolic BP > 120, he or she will be considered to be in hypertensive crisis, and will receive immediate treatment to lower blood pressure.
 Reasons for moving a patient to the ICU would include, but not be limited to, severe headache in the setting of hypertension, angina or neurologic deficits regardless of blood pressure.
-A crash cart will be immediately available and will contain nitroprusside in addition to the usual resuscitation drugs and equipment.
-This will allow treatment to be instituted without transferring the patient if that should become necessary.
-The physician/therapist may, at any time, make a clinical judgment to transfer the patient to the ICU for closer monitoring and additional treatment.
+A crash cart will be immediately available and will contain nitroprusside and other antihypertensives in addition to the usual resuscitation drugs and equipment.
+This will allow any necessary emergency treatment to be instituted on site.
+The physician-therapist may, at any time, make a clinical judgment to transfer the patient to the ICU at the nearest local hospital for further observation and care.